Genesis X Gran Berlinetta Vision Gran Turismo: X Gran Racer Vision Gran Turismo Concept

 The X Gran Racer Vision Gran Turismo Concept is an upgraded version of the X Gran Berlinetta, which is a Group 1 version of the car intended as an endurance prototype.
 It debuted at the Busan International Mobility Show in South Korea in 2024.
 It features electronically controlled aerodynamic flaps, large front and rear wings, a front diffuser and a large carbon fiber rear wing, not found on the X Gran Berlinetta.
-It is powered by an electrically supercharged Lambda II V6 engine developing 1,540 hp (870 hp (10,000 rpm for the V6 engine and 670 hp for the electric motor).
+It is powered by an electrically supercharged Lambda II V6 engine developing 1,540 hp (870 hp at 10,000 rpm for the V6 engine and 670 hp for the electric motor).